msberends/AMR/index.md

 <img src="./whonet.png">

 We support WHONET and EARS-Net data.
 Exported files from WHONET can be imported into R and can be analysed easily using this package.
-For education purposes, we created an [example data set `WHONET`](./reference/WHONET.html) with the exact same structure and a WHONET export file.
+For education purposes, we created an [example data set `WHONET`](./reference/WHONET.html) with the exact same structure as a WHONET export file.
 Furthermore, this package also contains a [data set `antibiotics`](./reference/antibiotics.html) with all EARS-Net antibiotic abbreviations, and knows almost all WHONET abbreviations for microorganisms.
 When using WHONET data as input for analysis, all input parameters will be set automatically.

 Read our tutorial about [how to work with WHONET data here](./articles/WHONET.html).